voutilad/bolt-proxy/README.md

 7. Picking leader vs. follower for write or read (respectively) transactions works.
 8. TLS support for client-side with default verification rules.
+9. Basic HTTP healthcheck available if sending HTTP GET with path of /health to the listening port.
+(Will respond with 200 OK.)

 ## What doesn't (yet) work:
 1. No emulation of routing table, so if you use `neo4j://` schemes on